Deploy Odoo 19 on Ubuntu 24.04 with PostgreSQL, Nginx, and DeployHQ

 Devops & Infrastructure, Open Source, Python, and Tutorials

-This detailed guide will walk you through the complete process of deploying Odoo 18.0 on Ubuntu Server 20.04 LTS with Nginx and PostgreSQL, using DeployHQ.
+This detailed guide will walk you through the complete process of deploying Odoo 19 on Ubuntu Server 24.04 LTS with Nginx and PostgreSQL 16, using DeployHQ for automated, zero-downtime deployments.

 1. Prerequisites

-• Ubuntu Server 20.04 LTS with the VPS of your choice
+• Ubuntu Server 24.04 LTS on the VPS of your choice

-• Root or sudo access (we will need to install dependencies and so on)
+• Root or sudo access (for installing dependencies and managing services)

-• Domain name pointed to your server's IP
+• A domain name pointed to your server's IP

 2. Initial Server Setup